ZhengtaoWu/ZhengtaoWu.github.io/index.md

 ## Personal profile

-I'm a college student from [South China University of Technology](www.scut.edu.cn) major in Biomedical Engineering.
+I'm a undergraduate student from [South China University of Technology](www.scut.edu.cn) major in Biomedical Engineering.
 Now I am a grade 3 student.
 I'm very interested in photography, football and video games.
 Welcome to email me any kind of related things.

 Here's my academic [cv](cv.pdf, "Last update on Mar 28, 2024")